snwfdhmp/errlog/README.md

 ## Example

-We are going to use this sample program :
+We will use this sample program :

 ```golang
 package main